Terraform GitHub Action workflows

 - HCP Terraform workspaces

-- Terraform configuration in a GitHub repo
+- Terraform configuration is present in a GitHub repo

 Workflow scenarios